-As set out in the Statement of Directors Responsibilities, the company's directors' are responsible for the preparation of the Annual Report and the group financial statements in accordance with applicable law and International Financial Reporting Standards (IFRS) as adopted by the European Union, and the parent company financial statements in accordance with applicable law and Generally Accepted Accounting Practice in Ireland including the accounting standards issued by the Accounting Standards Board and published by Chartered Accountants Ireland.
+As set out in the Statement of Directors Responsibilities, the company's directors' are responsible for the preparation of the Annual Report and the group financial statements giving a true and fair view.

-Our responsibility is to audit the financial statements in accordance with relevant legal and regulatory requirements and International Standards on Auditing (UK and Ireland).
+Our responsibility is to audit and express an opinion on the financial statements in accordance with Irish law and International Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing Practices Board's [APB's] Ethical Standards for Auditors.